pythonindia/inpycon-blog/content/blog/registrations-open-for-pycon-india-2016.md

 Slug: 2016-registrations-open
 Summary: PyCon India 2016 - Registration link and details.

-Registrations for [Pycon India](http://in.pycon.org/2016) is open now!
+Registrations for [PyCon India](http://in.pycon.org/2016) is open now!

 [Register Now!](https://in.explara.com/e/pycon-india-2016) Read the rest when you get back.